wuyangf7/OPERA/README.md

 We collected and prepared multiple public available molecular QTL data for users to perform the OPERA analysis with their specific complex trait of interest, which is available for download [here](https://cnsgenomics.com/software/smr/#DataResource).
 For illustration purpose, we also provide the demonstration [data](https://github.com/wuyangf7/OPERA/tree/main/demo) to run opera analysis with command line below.

 ## Run OPERA for stage 1 analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --out myopera --thread-num 3
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --out myopera

 * --besd-flist reads a file to get the full paths of the multiple xQTL BESD files.
 The input format follows that for the SMR analysis (https://cnsgenomics.com/software/smr/#DataManagement).
 * --gwas-summary reads summary-level data from GWAS.
 The input format follows that for GCTA-COJO analysis (http://cnsgenomics.com/software/gcta/#COJO).